synectiks-code/quickstart-iot-device-connectivity/README.md

 - To have an AWS QuickSight Enterprise customer
 - To be using the Rigado Allegro Kit as devices (while the Glue ETL ingestinng and processing the data is not device agnostic, the Dahsbords does make assumption onf the name of the field received annd will therefore only work out-of-the-box for Rigado Allegro Kit users)
 By Default, the data is processed by a scheduled Glue Crawler and ETL ever 24H. this default value is choosen to minimize the cost of running the IOT datalake initially and can be updated easily by changing a CRON expression in the AWS CDK script or directly from the AWS console.
-When accessing the AWS QuickSight Dashbord for the first time, you need to provide access to the Amazon S3 Bucket that contains the refeined data (by refined data, we mean the data processed by the ETL script).
-Giving QuickSIght Access to Amazon S3 bucjert is described in teh [AWS documentation](https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-athena.html).
+When accessing the AWS QuickSight Dashbord for the first time, you need to provide access to the Amazon S3 Bucket that contains the refined data (by refined data, we mean the data processed by the ETL script).
+Giving QuickSIght Access to Amazon S3 buckert is described in the [AWS documentation](https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-athena.html).
 Following the deployment of the QuickStart, you should see ann analysis called :Rigado QuickStart Dahsbord in your quicksight account as shown below.
 ![Alt text](images/rigado-dahsboard.png?raw=true "Title")
 This Dashboard is configured to query 48 hours of data in the past (this is to limit both cost and improve dashboard load time as the quantity of data increases in the future).
 THere are multiple ways you can change this setup while scaling with large amount of data by using [QuickSight SPICE](https://docs.aws.amazon.com/quicksight/latest/user/spice.html).
 Note that using SPICE will come with an additional cost.